Navigating Record Group 75

 - Trade agreements and more

 Locating specific records can be tricky, due to the continual changes in reservations, tribes, and geographic areas.
 In many instances, tribal records are split between National Archives (NARA) offices and affiliated archives.
 Given the complexity of BIA records, this research tool was created to help identify the locations of agency, office, and school records within NARA.
 More specific information relating to our records can be found by contacting the NARA facility listed in parentheses next to each agency, office, or school.
 Additional resources can be identified using our National Archives Catalog.

-If you are having difficulty finding information on this guide related to your research, please contact the National Archives with the nature and scope of your research question, your name, and your personal email address and phone number.
+If you are having difficulty finding information in this guide related to your research, please contact the National Archives with the nature and scope of your research question, your name, and your personal email address and phone number.

 About this Navigational Resource

 NARA staff throughout the country compiled this resource to better direct researchers to the appropriate NARA facility or affiliated archives.
 It is arranged geographically by state and thereunder by tribe or band.
-Under each entry for a tribe or band is a list of the BIA offices which had a jurisdictional relationship with that tribe, and which NARA office holds records.
-When it is available, the corresponding office or agency are hyperlinked to the National Archives Catalog; each of these agencies and offices can be associated with multiple descriptions and series in the National Archives Catalog.
+Under each entry for a tribe or band is a list of the BIA offices that had a jurisdictional relationship with that tribe, and which NARA office holds records.
+When it is available, the corresponding office or agency is hyperlinked to the National Archives Catalog; each of these agencies and offices can be associated with multiple descriptions and series in the National Archives Catalog.